 One support person will be allowed per individual per trip, but your support person may vary.
-This change in policy complies with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
+This change complies with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
+The support person card stays with the registered passenger.

 How do I apply?